 This timely and imperative GST workshop is led by expert speakers Liu Hern Kuan and Catherine Chiang.
 Liu Hern Kuan, who currently represents clients affected by MTF, will outline legal and practical issues surrounding MTF and carousal fraud, including when a supplier knew or should have known that a supply was part of a fraudulent arrangement under the current law and under the new framework.
 Relevant case law will be discussed.
 Catherine will speak from a GST operations perspective and will provide insights on the reasonable steps and risk controls required to be put in place by GRBs to protect their input tax claims, and from potential MTF exposure.

 Introduction to Missing Trader Fraud ("MTF") and Carousal Fraud

 The new IRAS e-tax guide on Due Diligence Checks to Avoid being involved in an MTF

 Practice Area: Tax

 Training Level: Intermediate

-6 Public CPD Points* (Lawyers)/ 7 CPD Hours (Accountants)
+6 Public CPD Points * / 7 CPE Hours

 SILE ATTENDANCE POLICY: Participants who wish to obtain CPD Points are reminded that they must comply strictly with the Attendance Policy set out in the CPD Guidelines.
-For this activity, this includes logging in at the start of the webinar and logging out at the conclusion of the webinar in the manner required by the organiser, and not being away from the entire activity for more than 15 minutes.
+For this activity, this includes signing in on arrival and signing out at the conclusion of the activity in the manner required by the organiser, and not being absent from the entire activity for more than 15 minutes.
 Participants who do not comply with the Attendance Policy will not be able to obtain CPD Points for attending the activity.
 Please refer to http://www.sileCPDcentre.sg for more information.